Charles Wilfred Jansen

 Major Hon.
 Charles James White was born on 24 June 1860.1 He was the son of Luke White, 2nd Baron Annaly of Annaly and Rathcline and Emily Stuart.1 He married Evelyn Bulkeley-Johnson, daughter of Francis B. Bulkeley-Johnson, on 11 December 1901.1 He died on 8 September 1930 at age 70.1

-He gained the rank of Captain in the service of the Royal Fusiliers.1 He held the office of Chief Commissioner of Police in Rhodesia between 1892 and 1895.1 He fought in the First Matabele War in 1893.1 He fought in the Second Matabele War in 1896, where he won a medal and clasp.1 He fought in the First World War between 1914 and 1919, on staff, where he was mentioned in despatches twice.1 He gained the rank of Brevet Major.1 He was decorated with the award of the Order of St. Sava of Serbia.1
+He gained the rank of Captain in the Royal Fusiliers.1 He held the office of Chief Commissioner of Police in Rhodesia between 1892 and 1895.1 He fought in the First Matabele War in 1893.1 He fought in the Second Matabele War in 1896, where he won a medal and clasp.1 He fought in the First World War between 1914 and 1919, on staff, where he was mentioned in despatches twice.1 He gained the rank of Brevet Major.1 He was awarded the Order of St. Sava of Serbia.1

 Child of Major Hon.
 Charles James White and Evelyn Bulkeley-Johnson